NAS Synology DiskStation DS716+II / DS716+ RAID Arrays: Data Recovery Techniques for Component Wear Recovery

 Remember, prevention is always better than cure.
 Regularly backing up your data and implementing RAID configurations can help minimize the risk of data loss on NAS devices.

-Although NAS DiskStation DS716+II / DS716+ can be accessed over the network, you still need to take the hard disks out of the storage device and connect them to a Windows computer.
-Only in this case will the software be able to scan them properly.
-Here is what you should do:
+Although the NAS DiskStation DS716+II / DS716+ can be accessed over the network, you still need to remove its hard disks and connect them directly to a Windows PC.
+Only then can the recovery software properly scan and analyze the drives.
+Follow these steps:

 Go to view